 There are no specific CPT codes for this treatment, it may be reported using:

 Keratoconus is a bilateral dystrophy that is characterized by progressive ectasia (paracentral steepening and stromal thinning) that impairs visual acuity.
-The progression of keratoconus is highly variable.
+While frequently diagnosed at a young age, The progression of keratoconus is variable.
 Initial treatment often consists of hard contact lenses.
 A variety of keratorefractive procedures have also been attempted, broadly divided into subtractive and additive techniques.
 Subtractive techniques include photorefractive keratectomy or LASIK, but in general, results of these techniques have been poor.
-Implantation of intrastromal corneal ring segments (see Related Policies) is an additive technique in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for a penetrating keratoplasty.
-A penetrating keratoplasty (i.e., corneal grafting) is the last line of treatment.
+Implantation of intrastromal corneal ring segments (see Related Policies) is an additive technique in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for penetrating keratoplasty.
+Penetrating keratoplasty (i.e., corneal grafting) is the last line of treatment.
 About 20% of patients with keratoconus will require corneal transplantation.
-All of these treatments attempt to improve the refractive errors, but are not disease modifying.
+All of these treatments attempt to improve the refractive errors, but are not disease -modifying.
 In contrast, CXL has the potential to slow the progression of disease.

 Pellucid marginal degeneration is a noninflammatory progressive degenerative disease, typically characterized by bilateral peripheral thinning (ectasia) of the inferior cornea.
 Deterioration of visual function results from the irregular astigmatism induced by asymmetric distortion of the cornea, and visual acuity typically cannot be restored by using spherocylindrical lenses.
 Rigid gas permeable contact lenses may be used to treat pellucid marginal degeneration.
 Intrastromal ring segment implantation, crescentic lamellar keratoplasty, penetrating keratoplasty, and corneal wedge excision have also been proposed.